 The South East Asia Treaty Organisation (SEATO) was established.

 South Vietnam voted in elections to decide leadership between Bao Dai and Ngo Dinh Diem.
-Diem rigged the elections by punishing those who voted for Bao Dai.
-Diem claimed 98.2% of the vote and became leader of the South Vietnamese republic.
-Emperor Bao Dai left for France where he ended his days.
+However, Diem influenced the elections by punishing those who voted for Bao Dai.
+Diem claimed 98.2% of the vote and became the elected leader of the South Vietnamese Republic.
+Emperor Bao Dai left Vietnam for France where he remained for the rest of his life.
 The United States supported Diem financially to ensure that South Vietnam did not become Communist.

-A revolt against Ho Chi Minh in North Vietnam was put down by the People’s Army of Vietnam (PAVN).
+A revolt against Ho Chi Minh’s Agrarian reforms in North Vietnam was put down by the People’s Army of Vietnam (PAVN) also known as the Vietnamese People’s Army.
 6,000 peasants were killed or deported.

-Ngo Dinh Diem, leader of South Vietnam, refused to carry out the planned nationwide elections in Vietnam because he knew that Ho Chi Minh would win and be elected ruler of all Vietnam.
-The United States continued to give their full support and financial aid to Diem
+Ngo Dinh Diem, the leader of South Vietnam, refused to carry out nationwide elections in Vietnam as stipulated in the Geneva Accords.
+Diem know that Ho Chi Minh would win and would be elected ruler of all Vietnam.
+The United States did not want a united Communist Vietnam and continued to give their full support and financial aid to Diem.

 Second Indochina War (Vietnam War)

 John F Kennedy

 became President.
 Kennedy was a Catholic and he and his family hated Communism.

 During a press conference, Kennedy intimated that he might be prepared to send US troops to Indochina.